MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

     };

 TableSelector<string> players =
+    new TableSelector<string>(
-    new("Great tennis players", playersHeaders, playersData);
+        "Great tennis players",
+         playersHeaders,
+         playersData
+    );

 Window.AddElement(players);
-// Contrary to the TableView, the TableSelector is interactive, so we do not have to stop the execution to see it, but to activate it
+// Contrary to the TableView, the TableSelector is interactive,
+// so we do not have to stop the execution to see it, but to activate it Window.ActivateElement(players);
-Window.ActivateElement(players);
 ```